-Becoming a mum, I simply can’t believe how our little bundles of joy grow up so fast, and the last time poem for parents sums it up perfectly for me.
+Becoming a mum, I simply can’t believe how our little bundles of joy grow up so fast, and for the last time poem for parents sums it up perfectly for me.

 The first time I properly read the emotional poem The Last Time was when adding it to another website.
 I came across The Wheels on the Bus part and I cried my eyes out.
 That same morning, little man immediately sang The Wheels on the Bus when I told him we were going to his swimming lesson.
 I then had to tell him he was actually moving into a bigger swim class that day, where they didn’t sing it anymore.
 The week prior was his last week of singing it at baby swimming and we didn’t even know. *Sob!*

-I’m sharing this perfect poem for parents, as it always brings a tear to my eye.
+I’m sharing this perfect emotional and moving poem for parents, as it always brings a tear to my eye.
 The thought that one day you will pick up your child for the last time breaks me!
 I often think about just how little man is growing up so fast, and I don’t want to miss any of it… and now he’s started school. *Double Sob!*

 The Last Time Poem